santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Structuring-a-Multi-File-Program/Writing-a-good-main.c-File.md

 * initializes objects and sets up program controls based on specified arguments (or keyword-options)
 * calls a sequence of functions to operate on data
 * monitors return values from functions, and take further actions
-* outputs the results to stdout or writes it to a database/file
+* outputs the results to stdout or writes to a database/file
 * post program clean up tasks - free memory, report summary, and exit gracefully

 A good outline for a ```main.c``` to achieve the above mentioned objectives is as follows: